deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

-# Develop Applications to integrate to Cluster Factory
+# Develop Applications to integrate into Cluster Factory

-This guide cover the general process to develop an application for Cluster Factory and might help you to integrate your applications.
+This guide covers the general process to develop an application for Cluster Factory and might help you to integrate your applications.

-Let's take the example of xCAT, which is a complex bare metal provisioning tool.
+Let's take the example of xCAT, which is a complex bare-metal provisioning tool.

 ## 1. Dockerize/Containerize the application